Loujainl/word_guessing/README.md

 - The goal is to maximize the score of Bob over 100 games

 - Precomputation (less than one hour)
-* Less than a second in my solution
+ * Less than one second in my solution
 - and your code should play any game in a reasonable amount of time (less than a few minutes)
-* one minute in my solution.
+ * One minute in my solution.

 - Typical good scores we expect are for instance: 30 (k=5), 60 (k=10), 74 (k=15).
-*  results achieved in 1 minute
+ * Results achieved in 1 minute